pedrohbraga/PaleoClimPoolCommDivPhyloStruct/README.md

 </details>

-## Data availability

-A stable data set containing all data required for analysis, reanalysis, and reproduction of figures and materials will be included within the Dryad repository related to this study.

-# Description of this research compendium
+## Description of this research compendium

 <details>